-Ocala Sex Crimes Attorney
+Ocala Sex Crime Attorneys

 Sex requires consent.
 Therefore, when a person tries to have sex with another adult or child, without their consent, it becomes a sex crime.
 Children cannot give consent, so a crime against a child that is sexual in nature will be punished harshly in Florida.
 A person can face serious penalties, including life in prison in some cases.
 A person can face other consequences as well.
 Therefore, if you have been accused of a sex crime, you need to act quickly to protect your legal rights.
-Contact an Ocala sex crimes attorney to help you defend yourself.
+Contact an Ocala sex crime attorney to help you defend yourself.